KL-B0/portfolio/src/content/projects/en/portfolio.md

 I opted for a Static Site Generator (SSG) since the website does not require frequent updates.
 I originally picked Hugo as the generator but later switched to Astro for ease of development.
 The switch came at a cost, but the tooling and final product quality made up for it.
-I am also more familiar with the JavaScript ecosystem than the Go one, which affected my decision.
 This meant I could integrate a front-end framework to add reactivity to the website.

 I picked TailwindCSS to build and maintain the styles.
 It is officially supported by the Astro framework, which simplifies its adoption.